FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Introduction

-ARM TrustZone~\cite{alves2004trustzone} is a hardware isolation technology to protect sensitive applications from a compromised OS~\cite{santos2014using, guan2017trustshadow, li2014building, li2015adattester,luo2018tz} on mobile devices.
-It provides a Trusted Execution Environment (TEE) called the secure world.
-A strawman approach is to run LLM inference in the secure world.
-However, it has high performance overhead due to the inflexible isolation of TrustZone.
-First, TrustZone's secure memory is inflexible; the number of regions is limited and must be contiguous physical memory.
-LLM inference requires a large amount of secure memory.
-Allocating such a large contiguous memory region is slow, especially for memory-constrained mobile devices where most memory is allocated to caching data and code for commonly-used applications~\cite{android-memory, android-memory-2, android-memory-3}.
-In our evaluation, allocating 8GB contiguous memory for a Llama3.1-8B model takes about 6.44 seconds, which is much longer than the prefill time (Section~\ref{subsec:motiv-challenges}).
-State-of-the-art (SOTA) mobile agent applications~\cite{zhang2025mobiagent, autogpt, babyapi, li2025apple, li2023robust,zhang2024you} even use multiple LLMs to achieve high intelligence, which further complicates secure memory management.
-Second, TrustZone's device protection is inflexible, meaning the NPU cannot be efficiently switched between the normal and secure worlds.
-In practice, existing mobile devices always configure the NPU as a normal device, and it cannot be used in the secure world.
-Using only the CPU for LLM inference significantly hurts performance.
+\textbf{Challenge-1: Inflexible Secure Resource Isolation.} TrustZone's secure resource isolation mechanism, including both secure memory and secure devices, is inflexible.
+Neither the memory nor the NPU can be efficiently switched between the normal and secure worlds.
+For memory, TrustZone protects secure memory using a limited number of regions, each of which must be physically contiguous.
+LLM inference, however, requires a large amount of secure memory (GB level).
+Allocating such a large contiguous memory region is slow, especially on memory-constrained mobile devices where most memory is already occupied by cached data and code of commonly-used applications~\cite{android-memory, android-memory-2, android-memory-3}.
+As shown in Figure~\ref{fig:motiv-cma-lat}, allocating 8GB of contiguous memory takes about 6.44s, far longer than the prefill time of LLM inference, whereas a normal \emph{mmap} takes only 0.56s.
+For devices, although the NPU can be dynamically switched between the normal and secure worlds, the internal state of the NPU driver cannot be switched.
+Consequently, existing mobile devices always configure the NPU as a normal-world device, leaving it unusable in the secure world.
+Relying solely on the CPU for LLM inference significantly degrades performance, as shown in Figure~\ref{fig:motiv-breakdown}.